Marie Hélène sews the Rainbow sweatshirt from Iam Patterns

 The model

-Being very used to fitted clothes, I was a bit apprehensive about its straight look, but I find the result very well designed and very flattering!
+Used to fitted clothes, I was a bit apprehensive about its straight look, but I find the result very well designed and very flattering!

 Practical information for sewing the model

-The different elements of the sweatshirt are:
+The different parts of the sweatshirt are:

 - 2 styles: sweatshirt with a zipper or pullover sweatshirt

-- 3 types of pockets: kangaroo, piped or in the seam (or no pocket)
+- 3 types of pockets: kangaroo, piped, or in the seam (or no pocket)

-All these versions are available from size 34 to size 46 in printed pattern and the finished garment measurement chart is very useful for us to choose the size or sizes we want to make.
+All these versions are available from size 34 to size 46 as printed patterns, and the finished garment measurement chart is very useful for choosing the size(s) you want to make.

 In the seamstress's basket